Fonemine/documentation/expressions.md

 The following standard Microsoft Excel-like functions are supported:

-The only supported primitive values are strings, numbers, and JSON key/value objects.
-Numbers will be represented internally as double precision numbers.
-Strings will be automatically converted to numbers when necessary and vice versa.
-There is no boolean type.
-A value is considered to be false if it is the empty string, zero or the string "0".
-Otherwise, it is considered to be true.

-A JSON key/value object is a string that follows the [JSON object format](https://www.json.org/).
-The JSON object must have a "key" and a "value" field.
-An example JSON key/value object is `{"key": 1, "value": "One"}`.
-The "key" field contains the actual or stored value while the "value" field contains the user-displayable string.
-JSON key/value objects are often used for picklist inputs.
-For example, a "user" picklist input may have its database ID stored in the "key" field and the user's name in the "value" field.

-A JSON key/value value in any arithmetic or conditional expression will be automatically converted to its key.
-For example '{"key": 1, "value": "One"}' + 3 will be evluated to 4.

 * **ABS(number)**: Return the absolute value of the given number.
 * **AND(arg1, arg2, ..._)**: Return the logical AND of the given arguments.